 That guy has become now the patron saint of warning people that communicating from the id, which is exactly what Twitter is designed to do, can end up being a really, really bad idea, said Bob Thompson, professor of television and pop culture at Syracuse University.

-Kutcher had been a master of Twitter before his miscue, becoming the first tweeter to have a million followers.
+More than other celebrities, actor Ashton Kutcher has been a master of Twitter.
+Kutcher became the first to have a million followers on the site.
 He also created the online production company Katalyst and embarked on lucrative promotion campaigns for such products as Popchips.

-In November, Kutcher created a public uproar when he tweeted a defense of revered Penn State football coach Joe Paterno, who was fired in the fallout from a sexual abuse scandal involving one of his assistant coaches.
+In November, Kutcher created a public uproar when he tweeted a defense of Penn State football coach Joe Paterno, who was fired in the fallout from a sexual abuse scandal that centered on assistant coach Jerry Sandusky.

 The 33-year-old actor wrote that Twitter has turned into a mass publishing platform in which tweets can quickly become news that is broadcast around the world and misinformation becomes volatile fodder for critics.